 Program Area: Support for Financial and Operational Improvement

-The California Flex Program is contracting with a nationally recognized health care consulting firm specializing in rural issues to provide a statewide financial assessment and analysis on CAHs.
-Their report includes a hospital-specific analysis of each CAH that allows the state Flex Program to identify more in-depth financial and operational challenges and strengths.
+The California Flex Program contracted with a nationally recognized health care consulting firm specializing in rural issues to provide a statewide financial assessment and analysis on CAHs.
+Their report includes a hospital-specific analysis of each CAH that allows the California Flex Program to identify more in-depth financial and operational challenges and strengths.
 Information is being used to inform decisions on the most efficient use of Flex funding for financial and operational improvement activities.
-Currently, the statewide assessment is being used to develop trainings and/or webinars.
-The in-depth analyses are being used to identify and support two or three hospital-specific improvement projects.
-California Flex plans to measure the impact of these projects through appropriate financial indicators.
+The statewide assessment continues to be used to develop trainings and/or webinars.
+In addition, the consultant developed financial indicators and productivity benchmarking reports for each CAH, which will be used to identify and work on challenging areas in financial and operational improvement.

 Through a contract with the California Hospital Association and the University of Southern California, the California Flex Program supports Lean training for hospitals that demonstrate need and readiness.

 Program Area: Support for Population Health Management and Emergency Medical Services Integration